LukasWoodtli/WebPage/content/linking_and_loading.md

 - Same mechanism as dynamic linking
 - But linking happens manually (programmatically)
-- ‘dlopen’ on Linux/UNIX
+- ‘dlopen' on Linux/UNIX
 - Can load library at run time
 - Used for plug-in mechanism

 ## Preloading

-- The dynamic linker looks for libraries in ‘LD_PATH’
+- The dynamic linker looks for libraries in ‘LD_PATH'
-- Possible to hook into loading process with ‘LD_PRELOAD’
+- Possible to hook into loading process with ‘LD_PRELOAD'
-- Libraries provided in ‘LD_PRELOAD’ are loaded instead of libraries in ‘LD_PATH’
+- Libraries provided in ‘LD_PRELOAD' are loaded instead of libraries in ‘LD_PATH'
-- Can be used for overwriting or extending system functions (e. g. allocators: ‘malloc’, ‘free’, ‘realloc’ ...)
+- Can be used for overwriting or extending system functions (e. g. allocators: ‘malloc', ‘free', ‘realloc' ...)
 - Special checks (security) are performed before library is preloaded